 Fresno Pacific University

-1717 S. Chestnut Avenue
+1717 S. Chestnut

-Fresno, CA 93702
+Fresno, CA 93702-4709

-Fresno Pacific University offers undergraduate and graduate programs that stress solid academic preparation and a strong ethical foundation.
-Some 4,000 traditional and adult students attend classes on the main campus in southeast Fresno or centers in North Fresno, Visalia, Bakersfield and Merced as well as online.
-The university also reaches about 10,000 students through professional development studies.
-FPU has the highest four-year graduation rate of any Central Valley college or university, is a Hispanic Serving Institution, with a Hispanic student population of 44 percent, and is one of the top 10 HSIs nationally in graduating Hispanic students.
-The Valley’s only comprehensive Christian university granting master’s degrees, the university is accredited by the Western Association of Schools and Colleges and ranked in the top tier among western universities—master’s category by U.S. News & World Report.
+Fresno Pacific University is the only accredited Christian university founded in the Central Valley.
+FPU connects every student’s untapped potential with unlimited opportunity for professional, personal and ethical growth.
+FPU offers undergraduate, graduate and seminary programs that stress solid academic preparation and a strong ethical foundation to more than 3,500 traditional and adult students on the main campus in southeast Fresno and regional campuses in North Fresno, Visalia, Bakersfield and Merced as well as online.
+The university also reaches about 8,000 students through professional development studies.
+FPU has the highest four-year graduation rate of any Central Valley college or university, and is a Hispanic Serving Institution, with a Hispanic student population of 47 percent.
+FPU is accredited by the Western Association of Schools and Colleges and ranked in the top tier among western universities—master’s category by U.S. News & World Report.
+Both U.S. News and Washington Monthly include FPU on their “Best Value” and “Best Bang for the Buck” lists, U.S. News places it at number 13 in its category for student social mobility and Money has ranked it at number 11 among 50 Best Colleges for Transfer Students.
 FPU is affiliated with the Mennonite Brethren Church, and all employees express a personal Christian commitment and support the Christian mission of the university.
-A description of the unique quality of FPU as an academic community can be found in the Fresno Pacific University Idea.
+A description of the unique quality of FPU as an academic community can be found in the Fresno Pacific Idea here.

 Fresno Pacific University is an equal employment opportunity employer and does not discriminate on the basis of race, color, national origin, ethnic or social background, sex, age, or disability.
 Committed to excellence and actively supportive of cultural diversity, FPU invites individuals who contribute to such diversity to apply.